Chanting the name of the Lord was my very first experience with Gurumayi. In the 1990s, when I was learning qi gong

 .
 One day I approached Gurumayi to ask her how I could experience peace in my body and my mind.
 With a big smile and much enthusiasm, she answered "Chant!"
 I wasn't sure it could be that easy, so I asked again.
 Gurumayi repeated with the same joy, "Chant!"

-Thank you, Gurumayi, for the giving us the wisdom of this story, and thank you for the guidance you gave me so many years ago.
+Thank you, Gurumayi, for giving us the wisdom of this story, and thank you for the guidance you gave me so many years ago.

 I began my early morning rituals, lighting a candle on my puja, playing the recording of Shri Guru Gita, and chanting aloud while preparing tea.
 I sat with my computer on my lap and opened the Siddha Yoga path website, thrilled to discover the new story about bhaktirasa.
 As I read it, I heard Gurumayi's voice speaking every word.